 Followed in almost every country, football is the most played and watched sport on the planet.
-With over 265 million people said to be associated with the sport in one way or another, there are bound to be some names that will come across as overly complicated and difficult to pronounce due to their various language roots.
+With over 265 million people said to be associated with the sport in one way or another, there are bound to be some names that will come across as overly complicated and difficult to pronounce due to their various linguistic roots.
 Here is a list of the top 10 most difficult names of famous footballers around the world.

 - Henrikh Mkhitaryan